 It may make sense to make their lunches the night before school.

-You can add the necessary items to your meal planning grocery list each week.
+Each week, you can add the necessary items to your meal planning grocery list.

-Teaching kids responsibility at a young age will result in self-sufficient adults… not to mention, take some of the pressure off mom (or dad) to do it all.
+Conversely, if you have older children, it may be good to make them accountable for their own breakfast and lunch as part of their weekly “chore chart.”
+Teaching kids responsibility at a young age will result in self-sufficient adults… not to mention taking some of the pressure off mom (or dad) to do it all.

 That is enjoyable for you.

 That saves you money.

 Now go… plan… eat!

 Nicole Krause has been writing both personally and professionally for over 20 years.
 She holds a dual B.A. in English and Film Studies.
 Her work has appeared in some of the country’s top publications, major news outlets, online publications, and blogs.
 As a happily married (and extremely busy) mother of four… her articles primarily focus on parenting, marriage, family, finance, organization, and product reviews.